processone/docs.ejabberd.im/content/admin/installation.md

 prompt> ejabberdctl stop
 ```

-If ejabberd doesn't start correctly and a crash dump file is
+If ejabberd doesn't start correctly and a crash dump file is generated,
-generated, there was a severe problem.
-You can try starting ejabberd
+there was a severe problem.
-with the script `bin/live.bat` in Windows, or with the command
+You can try to start ejabberd in interactive mode with the command
-`bin/ejabberdctl live` in other Operating Systems.
-This way you see
+`bin/ejabberdctl live`
-the error message provided by Erlang and can identify what is exactly
+to see the error messages provided by Erlang and identify the exact the problem.
-the problem.

 The `ejabberdctl` administration script is included in the `bin`
-directory.
+directory in the Linux Installers and Docker image.

 Please refer to the section
 [ejabberdctl](/admin/guide/managing/#ejabberdctl)
 for details
 about `ejabberdctl`, and configurable options to fine tune the Erlang